itzelvazsan/deep-learning-challenge/Report.md

 | Dense  | (None, 80)   | 3,520  |
 | dense_1| (None, 30)   | 2,430  |
 | dense_2| (None, 1 )   | 31     |

+The activation functions used in the model were "relu", with exception of the output layer, which used sigmoid function.
 After training the model using the preprocessed and cleaned data, it achieved an accuracy of 0.7290 and a loss of 0.5681 over 100 epochs.

 This indicates that the model can explain approximately 72.90% of the data.